brainets/ressources/mesocentre/attachment/rsync.md

         rsync -av babbe.o@frioul.int.univ-amu.fr:/hpc/equipe/babbe.o/data/ /home/obabbe/data

-> N.B.: pay attention to the slashes at the end of the source/destination directory.
+> **N.B.**: pay attention to the slashes at the end of the source/destination directory.
 > To write '../data/' means 'what is in the folder data', while writing '../data' means 'the folder data itself'.
 > Thus in the previous command line we are saying to synchronize the content of '../data' from the source, with the content of '../data' in the destination.